eranws/behavior/behavior.md

 doorState : boolean (open|close)
 position : float (0.0 < pos < 1.0)

-// we can add many more to this list like: pressure on handle, light sensor, etc.
+// we can add more sensing capabilities to this list like: pressure on handle, light sensor, etc.

 In the following situations: